SHOP SPECIAL OFFERS

-Eureka Physiocare (“Eureka”) is a trading name of Splice Cast Ltd, a limited company registered in England & Wales.
-Company Number 5102276 and have our registered office at Unit F, Mochdre Ent Park, Newtown, SY16 4LE, UK.
+Eureka Physiocare (“Eureka”) is a trading name of Eureka Physiocare Ltd, a limited company registered in England & Wales under Company Number 13730060 with our registered office at Unit F, Mochdre Ent Park, Newtown, SY16 4LE, UK.
 VAT Number 752 9442 14.
-All orders, prices and quotations are subject to our standard terms and conditions of trade.
+All orders, prices and quotations are subject to Eureka Physiocare's standard terms and conditions of trade.

 You can contact us by telephoning our customer service team on +44(0)1686 625 752 or by writing to us at [email protected] or Unit F, Mochdre Industrial Estate, Newtown, Powys, SY16 4LE.
 If you have any questions or complaints about ordering Goods, please contact us using the relevant details above.

 a.
 Permission is granted to temporarily download one copy of the materials (information or software) on Eureka’s web site for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you shall not:

 b.
 This license shall automatically terminate if you violate any of these restrictions and may be terminated by Eureka at any time without notice.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format within 28 days.